sahityakat/employeeTracker/README.md

-# Note Taker
+# Employee Tracker
-This is Weekly Challenge 12 to build a companies employee database
+This is Weekly Challenge 12 to build an employee database for a company

 ## Description
 Built a command line application that enables users to add employee data and also retrieve the stored data from database

 ## Languages Used
 Node.js
 MySQL

 ## Application and Packages
 inquirer
 console.table

 ## User Story